shahrokni/housefly-autopilot/README.md

 # What is GCU?

 A Ground Control Unit (GCU) receives the drone's condition data and controls it by sending a set of commands through wireless communication.
+This approach aligns well with the goals of achieving **stable maneuverability** while providing a **safer** testing environment.
+The ability to monitor and intervene in real-time makes it ideal for early-stage development, where issues and edge cases are more likely to arise.
+Additionally, the insights gained from this setup can help refine the onboard systems if we decide to pivot to a fully autonomous onboard solution in the future.

 ## Pros: